carloscfgos1980/fullstack-amet-website/frontend/README.md

     npm install react-native-youtube-iframe
     npm install --save-dev @babel/plugin-proposal-private-property-in-object //Fix a problem with this component

-## Leyend:
+# Shop:
 - PaintingCarousel.js - It is the shop
-- Painting.js - It is the selected painting to watch the details.
+- Painting.js - It is the selected painting to watch the details by using useParagrams

 # Shopping cart process:

 ShowShoppingCart => ContactsClients.js (inputfield) => CheckData.js (it contains ClientTable.js) => Success.js
 \*Check ClientTable.js how to display dynamically data on a table!

-## 1. Use params

-- This is very important so I can click on an item and it takes me to the details of that item (painting)

-# Steps
+# UseParagrams
 1.  src/App.js:

             </Route>